Cekiso/todo-list/readme.md

 - [ ] Cloud sync
 - [ ] Mobile app version

-## 📝 License

-Free to use and modify for personal or educational purposes.

----

 **Built with ❤️ using vanilla JavaScript, HTML5, and CSS3**